 Victor Emanuel Frankl

-Victor E. Frankl, MD was a Viennese psychiatrist who formulated what is referred to as the third major school of psychiatric theory developed in the first half of the nineteenth century.
+Victor E. Frankl, MD was a Viennese psychiatrist who formulated the third major school of psychiatric theory developed in the first half of the nineteenth century.
 He was not a formal student of Sigmund Freud, but was an enthusiastic follower of his work.
 He did study directly under the supervision of Alfred Adler, the founder of individual psychotherapy.
 He began to develop his own hypothesis and philosophies regarding mental illness in the late 1920s.

 Dr. Frankl's interest was to look at suffering, mental illness and disease from the perspective of what keeps a person mentally healthy rather than following Freud's theory, that man's pursuit was to find pleasure, or Adler's theory, that man's pursuit was for power over his environment.